rhadp/.github/profile/README.md

 ## Overview

-This organization contains the infrastructure, tooling, and deployment components needed to set up and operate RHADP on the OpenShift:
+This organization contains the infrastructure, tooling, and deployment components needed to set up and operate the Red Hat Automotive Development Platform on OpenShift:
 - **Infrastructure and platform**: core infrastructure-as-code and platform deployment scripts and manifests
 - **Container images**: pre-configured development and runtime environments for automotive workloads
 - **Templates**: reusable templates for project scaffolding and developer workflows